SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 - **Pencil** — configure document grounding instances (connect or disconnect sources).
 - **Bin** — delete the selected source.
 - **Refresh** — re-read the pipeline metadata from AI Core Document Grounding and update what the console shows (status, last sync timestamp, document count).

+> **Note:** Access to each pipeline can be restricted per pipeline from this view via **Manage Access Control** (Allow All, Deny All, or Restricted to specific SAP Cloud Identity Services groups).
+New pipelines default to **Allow All** — all authenticated users.
+See [Managing Access Control for Custom Knowledge Grounding | SAP Help Portal](https://help.sap.com/docs/joule/serviceguide/managing-access-control-for-custom-knowledge-grounding).

 > **Note:** Once the pipeline **Status** shows **Completed**, SAP Joule for Consultants references the grounded knowledge starting with the next new conversation.